Best Nights/Moon Phases

 Courtesy of NASA

 The term “gibbous” means that the illuminated part of the Moon is greater than a semicircle and less than a circle.
 Every night, the Moon becomes more brilliant and sets later at night.
 As the waxing gibbous Moon moves toward the full Moon, only the brightest celestial objects can be seen through a telescope or binoculars.
-We spend more time during this time explaining the Moon’s properties.
+Therefore, all star parties are suspended one night before First Quarter until the second or third night after the Full Moon.

 Full Moon | Primary